 All 1994 plan options terminate on the tenth anniversary of the date of grant, unless terminated earlier as described below.
-Upon termination of a participant's employment with WESCO, unless otherwise determined by the Compensation Committee, in the case of termination other than for cause, then exercisable 1994 plan options will terminate within certain specified periods depending upon the circumstances of the termination of employment.
+Upon termination of a participant's employment with WESCO, unless otherwise determined by the Compensation Committee, in the case of termination other than for cause (as defined in the 1994 stock option plan), then exercisable 1994 plan options will terminate within certain specified periods depending upon the circumstances of the termination of employment.